steveee27/Bank-Subscription-Prediction-FASTAPI/README.md

 - [Model Evaluation Results](#model-evaluation-results)
 - [License](#license)

+---

 ## Overview

 The **Bank Marketing Campaign Prediction** project is designed to help a bank focus its marketing efforts on customers who are most likely to subscribe to long-term deposits.
 It involves:
 - Preprocessing campaign data with feature encoding and scaling.
 - Training and evaluating machine learning models (Logistic Regression and Random Forest).
 - Deploying the best-performing model through a FastAPI-based API.

+### Dataset

+The project uses the **Bank Marketing Dataset**, which includes customer demographic data, campaign-related information, and a target variable `y` that indicates whether the customer subscribed to a long-term deposit (`yes`/`no`).
+The dataset consists of 16 features and is located in the `data/bank-marketing.csv` file.

+---

 ## Technologies Used